 - a combination of high level thermal performance, efficient appliances, on-site power generation, electric vehicles, energy management systems and water efficiency could save residents more than $300,000 and eight years off a typical mortgage.
 Source: Your Home: Australia’s guide to environmentally sustainable homes

-Solar photovoltaic systems, battery storage, rainwater tanks (connected to the laundry and toilet and/or to the garden), rain gardens, solar hot water, geo thermal, double or triple glazing, black water, low emission paints for a healthy home, and ethically procured building materials are all considerations for sustainable homes.
-We have plenty of experience with these products, and their suppliers, and can advise you on expected costs for your project.
+Sustainable homes and developments can include solar photovoltaic systems, battery storage, rainwater tanks (connected to the laundry and toilet and/or to the garden), rain gardens, solar hot water, geo thermal, double or triple glazing, black water, low emission materials and finishes, and ethically procured building materials.

-Every project finds its own pace depending on a variety of factors: planning, cost, market and site conditions, and coordination between clients and consultants.
+Every project finds its own pace depending on a variety of factors: planning, cost, market and site conditions, other commitments that may impact on decision making, and coordination between clients and consultants.

 Residential projects typically take 9 to 15 months from the start of design through to the beginning of construction.
-Construction time depends on each project but renovations usually take 8 and 12 months to build, and new builds 9 and 14 months.
+Construction time depends on each project but renovations usually take 8 to 12 months to build, and new builds, 9 to 14 months.